jfrog/build-info-go/README.md

 The Build-Info CLI allows generating build-info for your project easily and quickly.

 All you need to do is to navigate to the project's root directory and run one of the following commands (depending on the package manager you use).
-The complete build-info will be written to stdout.
+The complete build-info will be sent to the stdout.

 #### Go